pedroalvesbatista/singularity-admindocs/configfiles.rst

 <https://cloud.sylabs.io/library/guide#create>`_ their container
 images with others.

-Singularity allows users to login to an account on the Sylabs Cloud, or configure Singularity to use an API compatable container service such as a local installation of Singularity Enterprise, which provides an on-premise private Container Library, Remote Builder and Key Store.
+Apptainer allows users to login to an account on the Sylabs Cloud, or configure Apptainer to use an API compatable container service such as a local installation of Apptainer Enterprise, which provides an on-premise private Container Library, Remote Builder and Key Store.

 .. note::

-   A fresh installation of Singularity is automatically configured to connect to the public `Sylabs Cloud <https://cloud.sylabs.io>`__ services.
+   A fresh installation of Apptainer is automatically configured to connect to the public `Sylabs Cloud <https://cloud.sylabs.io>`__ services.